 Attorney Rajeh A. Saadeh formerly served as a judicial law clerk in the New Jersey family courts.
 He is knowledgeable about New Jersey law on child custody and familiar with how the judges in Middlesex County, Somerset County, Hunterdon County, Morris County, Union County and Mercer County typically rule in different scenarios.
 These insights will help you approach custody in the right frame of mind and from a position of strength.

-We can help you address every facet of divorce as it relates to your children:
+We can help you address every facet of divorce and non-divorce issues as it relates to your children:

 - A custody agreement (negotiated or court-ordered)

 - A parenting plan (spelling out the terms of co-parenting)

 - Appropriate child support, including deviations from the guidelines

 - Relocation by either parent after divorce or separation

 - Petitions for sole custody or supervised visitation

 The family courts presume that children are best served by having both parents involved in their lives.
 Even if one parent is awarded primary physical custody, the other parent will almost always be granted regular visitation.
 Shared parenting, in which both parents have relatively equal time, is increasingly common.
 Regardless of where the child lives, with rare exception, both parents will have joint legal custody — equal say in major decisions, such as education, health care and religious upbringing.